tonymullen/ups-website/src/partials/f16ics/hw/lab6-description.html.md

 ## Instructions

-Create a new project in BlueJ using the <span class="codefont">Project > New Project</span> menu.
-You can name it <span class="codefont">Lab6_SecretNumber</span>.
-Inside, you will create just one Java class: <span class="codefont">SecretNumber</span>.
-The <span class="codefont">SecretNumber</span> class represents the secret number, as well as the number of times the user has tried to guess that number.
+Create a new project in BlueJ using the `Project > New Project` menu.
+You can name it `Lab6_SecretNumber`.
+Inside, you will create just one Java class: `SecretNumber`.
+The `SecretNumber` class represents the secret number, as well as the number of times the user has tried to guess that number.

 **Part 1: The Naive SecretNumber Class**